Extradition To Utah

 A person charged in any State with Treason, Felony, or other Crime, who shall flee from Justice, and be found in another State, shall on Demand of the executive Authority of the State from which he fled, be delivered up, to be removed to the State having Jurisdiction of the Crime.
 U.S. Const. art.
 IV, § 2, cl.
 2.

 Furthermore, under 18 U.S.C. § 3182 (1970), the courts have found that federal law governs extradition while state regulation merely supplements it.
 See Prefatory Note, Uniform Criminal Extradition Act (U.L.A.).
+To know more about these local laws, contact our Extradition attorney in Salt Lake City, UT.

 Utah’s Adoption of the Uniform Criminal Extradition Act (UCEA)